-- 4.1 Reporting all concerns: all concerns must be raised whether they are considered to be "low level" concerns or conduct which may meet the harm threshold. - 4.2 Low level concerns: a low-level concern is any concern, no matter how small, and even if no more than a sense of unease or a "nagging doubt", that a member of Staff may have acted in a way that is inconsistent with expected professional standards and / or the staff Code of Conduct, whether inside or outside work.
-No concern is too small or minor to raise under this policy.
+- 4.1 Reporting all concerns: all concerns must be raised whether they are considered to be "low level" concerns or conduct which may meet the harm threshold. - 4.2 Low level concerns: a low-level concern is any concern, no matter how small, and even if no more than a sense of unease or a "nagging doubt", that a member of Staff may have acted in a

-- 4.3 Concerns that meet the harm threshold: allegations that may meet the harm threshold are those that might indicate a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children, for example where the individual has: - 4.3.1 behaved in a way that has harmed a child, or may have harmed a child; and / or - 4.3.2 possibly committed a criminal offence against or related to a child; and / or - 4.3.3 behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; and / or - 4.3.4 behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- way that is inconsistent with expected professional standards and / or the staff Code of Conduct, whether inside or outside work.
+No concern is too small or minor to raise under this policy. - 4.3 Concerns that meet the harm threshold: allegations that may meet the harm threshold are those that might indicate a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children, for example where the individual has: - 4.3.1 behaved in a way that has harmed a child, or may have harmed a child; and / or - 4.3.2 possibly committed a criminal offence against or related to a child; and / or - 4.3.3 behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; and / or - 4.3.4 behaved or may have behaved in a way that indicates they may not be suitable to work with children.
 This includes behaviour that may have happened outside the School which creates a transferable risk. - 4.4 Definition of Harm: it is important to understand the types of conduct that may be harmful to children, and to recognise that harm may not be limited to the most obvious types of physical abuse.
-There is no single legal definition of harm but to assist your understanding of what may amount to "harm" you should consider the following: - 4.4.1 the Safeguarding Vulnerable Groups Act 2006 which does not give a definition of harm, encouraging people to apply a "normal, everyday meaning"; - 4.4.2 the Children Act 1989 defines: - (a) "harm" as "ill-treatment or the impairment of health or development [including, for example, impairment suffered from seeing or hearing the ill-treatment of another]"; - (b) "ill-treatment" as including "sexual abuse, exploitaion and forms of ill treatment which are not physical"; - (c) "health" as "physical or mental health".

-5 How to raise concerns and allegations

-- 5.1 Duty of the DSL to refer concerns to the Head: the Head remains the ultimate decision-maker in respect of all low-level concerns.
+There is no single legal definition of harm but to assist your understanding of what may amount to "harm" you should consider the following: - 4.4.1 the Safeguarding Vulnerable Groups Act 2006 which does not give a definition of harm, encouraging people to apply a "normal, everyday meaning"; - 4.4.2 the Children Act 1989 defines: - (a) "harm" as "ill-treatment or the impairment of health or development [including, for example, impairment suffered from seeing or hearing the ill-treatment of another]"; - (b) "ill-treatment" as including "sexual abuse and forms of ill treatment which are not physical"; - (c) "health" as "physical or mental health". - 5 How to raise concerns and allegations - 5.1 Duty of the DSL to refer concerns to the Head: the Head remains the ultimate decision-maker in respect of all low-level concerns.
 Save for in cases involving the Head, the DSL must therefore promptly report any concern raised with them to the Head.
 Wherever possible the DSL must speak to the Head in person about the concern as soon as possible after the concern is raised, and always on the same day the concern is raised.
-If it is not possible to speak to the Head in person about the Concern is raised.
-If it is not possible to speak to the Head in person about the concern is raised.
-If it is not possible to speak to the Head in person about the concern is raised. - 5.2 Concerns about Staff: where you have a concern about the conduct of a member of Staff (other than the Head) whether this a low-level concern or an allegation of harm that may meet the harm threshold, you must raise this immediately with the Head. - 5.3 Concerns involving the Head and conflicts of interest: where you identify a concern about the Head, you must report the matter immediately to the Nominated Safeguarding Governor without first notifying the Head.
+If it is not possible to speak to the Head in person about the concern, the DSL must email the Head with a summary of the concern on the same day the concern is raised. - 5.2 Concerns about Staff: where you have a concern about the conduct of a member of Staff (other than the Head) whether this a low-level concern or an allegation of harm that may meet the harm threshold, you must raise this immediately with the Head. - 5.3 Concerns involving the Head and conflicts of interest: where you identify a concern about the Head, you must report the matter immediately to the Nominated Safeguarding Governor without first notifying the Head.